feihong/website/resume.md

 Who
 ---

-I am a freelance Django developer with a decade of Python experience and a strong foundation in JavaScript programming.
-I have an affinity for extracting data from unconventional sources.
-I'm excited by Tulip, the upcoming asynchronous I/O library for Python 3.
-My hobbies include reading comics, learning Chinese, [drawing](http://megafeihong.tumblr.com), and ping pong.
-I recently took a weeklong compiler course and didn't die.
+I am a freelance Django developer with more than a decade of Python experience and a strong foundation in JavaScript programming.
+Besides fullstack web development, my specialties are web scraping and geospatial programming.
+I'm excited by the new async/await syntax in Python 3.5.
+My hobbies include reading comics, learning Chinese, [drawing](http://megafeihong.tumblr.com), and dragon boat racing.

 Experience
 ----------

+*Freelance*, June 2013 to present

+I have helped a number of clients with their Python and JavaScript web development needs.
+On the odd occasion I've even done some iOS work.

 [EveryBlock](http://everyblock.com), September 2011 to Februrary 2013